UBC-MDS/nba_player_stat/README.md

 ## Welcome!

-Welcome! to the repository of the NBA Performance App  :confetti_ball:  ！
+Welcome to the repository of the NBA Performance App  :confetti_ball:  ！

 Thank you for visiting our project,hope all of you can enjoy browsing the NBA player performance.